Skip to content

 The pitch

 You operate a Minecraft network.
 Players connect through a Velocity or BungeeCord proxy and bounce between lobbies, hubs, and game servers.
-Today you script screen sessions, copy templates by hand, restart instances when they crash, and wonder why your fleet keeps drifting from the config in your git repo.
+Today you script screen sessions, copy server folders by hand, restart instances when they crash, and watch your fleet drift from the config in your git repo.

-• Declarative groups.
-You describe a group (a lobby running Paper 1.21, min 3 instances, scale up at 70% player load) and the controller keeps it there.
+• Declarative Groups.
+You describe a Group — Paper 1.21, min 3 Instances, scale up at a player-load threshold — and the Controller schedules and maintains it.
 No bash, no screen, no manual placement.

 • Real cluster awareness.
-A daemon on every host reports state in real time.
-Instance crashes are classified, players are migrated, scaling cooldowns prevent flapping, and the dashboard reflects all of it over SSE.
+A Daemon on every host reports Instance state to the Controller.
+Crashes are classified, players are migrated off failing Instances, scaling cooldowns prevent flapping, and the dashboard reflects all of it live over SSE.

-• First-class plugin and module SDKs.
-Extend the controller with platform modules (REST routes, capabilities, MongoDB-backed storage), or extend servers with @CloudPlugin jars that work across Paper / Spigot / Folia via a single annotation.
+• First-class Plugin and Module SDKs.
+Extend the Controller with Modules (REST routes, capabilities, MongoDB-backed storage) or extend servers with @CloudPlugin jars that work across Paper, Spigot, Folia, Fabric, and NeoForge from one codebase.

-If you’ve used Kubernetes, the mental model maps cleanly: controller → control-plane, daemon → kubelet, group → deployment, instance → pod.
-We borrow the patterns that made k8s repeatable; we leave behind the YAML weight and the resource-tree taxonomy that doesn’t fit a Minecraft network.
+If you’ve used Kubernetes, the mental model maps cleanly: Controller → control plane, Daemon → kubelet, Group → Deployment, Instance → Pod.
+PrexorCloud borrows the patterns that made k8s repeatable and drops the YAML weight and the generic resource taxonomy that don’t fit a Minecraft network.
+See the full mapping below.

 Architecture, in one diagram